Big Sur California, USA Travel Guide

 Historic stone lighthouse complex built in 1889, atop a dramatic volcanic rock promontory.
 Only complete turn-of-the-century lightstation available for public access in CA. Tours available.

-A historic cove once used for shipping redwood.
+A historic cove once used for mailing redwood.
 Features a dark tunnel leading to a rocky beach.
-A rugged, adventurous spot away from crowds.
+A wild, adventurous spot away from crowds.
 Requires careful footing.

 Features four historic lime kilns from the 19th century, nestled within a lush redwood forest.
 Offers trails to the kilns and a picturesque waterfall, plus beach access.

-The Greatest meeting of land and sea is full of natural wonders begging to be explored, beyond its iconic landmarks.
+The Greatest meeting of land and sea is abundant in natural wonders begging to be explored, beyond its iconic landmarks.

 Famous for unique purple sand from manganese garnet and Keyhole Arch.
 Best at sunset for photographic opportunities.